Asra Garg

 Asra Garg is an Indian Police Service officer from the 2004 batch of Tamil Nadu Cadre.
-He has been posted in the South Zone, (Madurai region) in The Tamil Nadu Police, since 2022.
+In 2023, Garg was posted as Additional Commissioner of Police, Law and Order (L&O), Chennai North in The Tamil Nadu Police.

 Personal life

-Born in the city of Patiala, Garg completed his schooling from DAV in Mansa, Punjab, and later on went to acquire a degree in electrical engineering from Thapar University.
+Born in the city of Patiala, Garg completed his schooling from DAV in Mansa, Punjab, and later on went on to acquire a degree in electrical engineering from Thapar University.
 Although Garg's mother tongue is Punjabi, he is well-versed in Tamil.
 His parents are retired lecturers who taught at institutions in Patiala.

 Career

 Early career

 A 2004 batch officer from the Tamil Nadu Cadre, Garg began his police career at Tirupattur in the Vellore district as the Assistant Superintendent of Police.